hbctraining/Intro-to-R-online-Catalyst/lessons/3B_Segment_3_Video_B.md

 }
 ```

 In between the curly brackets we place the tasks that are being executed, using the inputs if necessary.
-The code between the curly brackets is run every time the function is called.
+The code that is placed between the curly brackets is run every time the function is called.
 This code might be very long or very short.

 ```r